tier4/scenario_simulator_v2/docs/developer_guide/Longitudinal_control.md

 ### setDecelerationRateLimit

-By using `API::setDecelerationRateLimit`, you can set the deceleration rate limit of the entity.
+By using `API::setDecelerationRateLimit`, you can set the deceleration rate limit of the entity immediately.

 | Value             | Type   | Description                            |
 | ----------------- | ------ | -------------------------------------- |